Coronavirus resources for online students

 Methods vary by course and instructor but may include pre-recorded or synchronous lectures, videos, podcasts, PowerPoint slides, interactive chat rooms, blog posts, and more.
 Please refer to the syllabus for your course for details about how your class will be taught.

-In many cases you can find the syllabus in the class description.
+Once you receive your NetID, the faculty member teaching the course will contact you with instructions for accessing the course materials, syllabus, and other class information.
+In many cases you can find the syllabus on Canvas.
 If not, please contact the department offering the course.

 Online learning takes place in a virtual classroom, but the skills used to succeed in it are very similar to those needed for an on-campus class.
 Questions about assignments or any part of the class should be directed to the faculty or teaching assistant by email or phone, or through the instructional software, Canvas.